-Join our Cornwall tours from London and spend five days exploring the highlights of Britain’s spectacular south-west.
-Travel in a small-group on a comfortable minibus, in the company of a knowledgeable driver-guide.
-Enjoy breath-taking scenery, travel along narrow country lanes, discover the myths & legends and visit the most iconic destinations.…
+Join our Cornwall tours from London and explore the highlights of Britain’s spectacular south-west.
+Travel in a small-group on a comfortable minibus, in the company of a friendly driver-guide.
+Enjoy breath-taking coastline, discover the myths & legends and visit the most iconic destinations.…

-Cornwall is a land of unique history and legendary tales, from St Michael’s Mount to King Arthur’s castle.
+Cornwall is a land of legends, from St Michael’s Mount to King Arthur’s castle.

-The name Cornwall derives from ‘Kernow’; the equivalent word in the native Cornish language.
-Loosely translated as ‘horn people’, this is a reference to the shape and geographic location of the region, as it juts out into the Atlantic on the south-western edge of Britain.
+The name Cornwall derives from the Celtic word ‘Kernow’ which loosely translates as ‘horn people’.
+This is a reference to the shape and geographic location of the region, as it juts out into the Atlantic on the south-western edge of Britain.
 There is evidence of human occupation here dating back 10,000 years, with the first significant monuments and settlements appearing in the Neolithic age.
-The region’s importance grew further during the Bronze Age, as the landscape was discovered to be abundant in two highly valuable metals: copper and tin.
+The area’s importance grew further during the Bronze Age, as the landscape was discovered to be abundant in two highly valuable metals: copper and tin.

 Following the departure of the Romans from Britain in the 5th century, Cornwall became a safe haven for the original British occupants, referred to as Celts, who sought refuge to the west to escape the invading Saxons.
 A separate society was then established; one which resisted the Saxons for several centuries.
 Battles ensued through until the mid-900’s when the Saxon-Wessex King Athelstan, grandson of King Alfred the Great, set the border of Cornwall along the River Tamar, creating an official separation from England.